Costs in English law: Wasted costs

 These costs will include the situation in which a party has incurred unnecessarily due to the other side's conduct.
 For example, if a court hearing is postponed due to one party not turning up at court.
 As a result, the other party had to pay a brief fee for a barrister, for a hearing that ultimately did not take place.
 Other instances includes failure to follow practice directions, and in some cases, acting in an unnecessarily belligerent manner.

-In Hong Kong (and many other Common Law jurisdiction), during the pre-Civil Justice Reforms era, 'macho', 'tough' and 'aggressive' litigators may be prized by lay-clients.
+In Hong Kong (and many other common law jurisdictions), during the pre-Civil Justice Reforms era, 'macho', 'tough' and 'aggressive' litigators may be prized by lay-clients.
 However, with the implementation of the Civil Justice Reforms (CJR), 'macho', 'tough' and 'aggressive' litigators may end up causing more harm to their clients.
 Willingness to reconcile and compromise is, therefore, the new king in Hong Kong's new litigation landscape where the laws requires legal practitioners to advice their clients the importance of settlement negotiations.
 This was illustrated by the Patrick Wang Ho Yin cost order.